oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 The blueprint requires the Office 365 tenant to be rated up to Protected.
 The organisation must ensure information stays within the tenant to control the follow of information between its devices and Office 365 tenancy.

-Application Management Design Decisions for all agencies and implementation types.
+Application Management Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---